If you’re looking for the perfect V-taper physique, then a set of boulder shoulders is essential for the look!

-Created by the man, the myth, the legend himself (Arnold Schwarzenegger), the Arnold Press combines the pressing movement of the conventional shoulder press as well as including a partial side lateral raise.
+Created by the man, the myth, the legend himself, the Arnold Press combines the pressing movement of the conventional shoulder press as well as including a partial side lateral raise.

 By working the anterior head as well as the lateral head, this exercise is a must to include into your routine.

 a) Start by setting up a bench at 90 degree angle so back is supported.

 b) Grab a set of dumbbells and start in position with weights at chin level with palms facing the torso.

 c) Start the movement by pressing upwards, keeping the weight tight and close to the torso.